rcdexta/react-trello/README.md

 Refer to storybook for detailed examples: https://rcdexta.github.io/react-trello/

-Also please refer to this sample project that uses react-trello: https://github.com/rcdexta/react-trello-example
+Also please refer to this sample project that uses react-trello for usage: https://github.com/rcdexta/react-trello-example

 ## Documentation